Ngowi-Inc/Leave_Payroll_System-/README.md

 # Leave_Payroll_System-

-ductions, and generating payslips, ensuring compliance with local labor laws and enhancing efficiency in small to medium-sized enterprises.
+Leave and Payroll System designed to streamline leave management and payroll for African SMEs, with a focus on Tanzanian businesses.
+It automates leave tracking, wage calculations, deductions, and payslip generation, ensuring compliance with local labor laws and improving efficiency for small to medium-sized enterprises